Meet Our New Innovation

 Follow the below steps to translate the Global widgets:

-1. For translating the page click the Plus icon that appeared in the Language Meta Box.
+1. To translate the page, click the Plus icon that appears in the Language Meta Box.
 It will open the translation editor.

 Click on the “Plus Button” to translate the page